espocrm/ext-template/README.md

 Note: If an error occurred, check `site/data/logs/` for details.
 It's often a database is not created.

+After the instance is ready, if your webserver is run under another user, you might need to fix file [ownership](https://docs.espocrm.com/administration/server-configuration/#ownership) (in the `site` directory).

 ### Copying extension files to EspoCRM instance